Updated June 12, 2023

 - Project management includes the services of a skilled project manager during the 5 phases of a project: initiating, planning, executing, monitoring and controlling, and closing.

-- Being able to counter risks and failures to any situation is key in project management and shows, exhibits the true caliber of a project manager.
+- Being able to counter risks and failures to any situation is key in project management and shows, and exhibits the true caliber of a project manager.
 Even recovering situations can be a great situation for project managers to be able to resurrect the business.

 Understanding Project Management Certifications